turingschool/curriculum/source/topics/architecture/pushing_logic_down_the_stack.markdown

 ## High Level

 In an MVC application the Controller has a lot of jobs, which means that over time it tends to attract code.
-To build high-quality applications we need to always push logic down the stack towards the models.
+To build high-quality applications to try and push logic down the stack towards the models.

 ### Learning Goals